[DIY] Scrubby-Doo.H2 : a Recirculating Carbon Filter for Bambu H2 3D Printer

 Finally, 3+4 is glued to 1+2.

-Note that at each glueing step, clamps should be used to ensure parallelism between the faces to join, and to avoid gaps between the pieces while the glue cures:
+Note that at each glueing step, clamps should be used to ensure parallelism and avoid gaps between the pieces while the glue cures:

 Then the foam tape is placed around the blower exhaust opening: